 Click here to find an almanac telling you Mercury’s setting time in your sky.

-The red planet Mars, though fainter than Mercury, will be easier to spot in the evening sky because this world stays out till after dark.
+The red planet Mars, though fainter than Mercury, will be easier to spot in the evening sky because this world stays out until after dark.
 Be sure to view Mars at nightfall or early evening, when it’s still fairly high up in the sky.
-It’ll set below your western horizon by early-to-mid evening, t which time you’ll see the king planet Jupiter in the southeast sky.
-See sky chart below.
+It’ll set below your western horizon by early-to-mid evening.

 This evening – March 29, 2017 – use the slender waxing crescent moon as your guide to the planets Mercury and Mars.

-Once you see the moon, no matter where you live, let it guide you search for the two starlike objects in the moon’s vicinity, Mercury and Mars.
-You may need binoculars to spot Mercury
+Bottom line: Once you spot the moon on March 29, 2017, no matter where you live, let it guide you search for the two starlike objects in the moon’s vicinity, Mercury and Mars.
+You might need binoculars to spot Mercury because it’s very near the sunset glare.